 What happened to me

 I have never been a big fan of smear tests, let’s face it, who is?
 That said, I have always gone around the time it was due.
-Like many of us, I have often put it off a few months when I have had the letter but never intentionally avoided it for long.
+Like many of us, I have often put it off a few months when I have had the letter but never intentionally avoided it for so long.
 In 2008 I had abnormal cells and a biopsy was taken but then I believe the area returned to normal as I was put back on the normal smear test routines.

 I was late having one recently due to the pandemic as I was shielding so was concerned about going to the GP surgery when I felt it could wait. as such I had my smear around a year after the letter inviting me.
 When I had my smear I discovered the last one they had on file for me was around 2011.
 This means the last one I remember having in around 2016 was never recorded and the results won’t be known.